peter-szrnka/give-my-secret/README.md

 ## Caching

-2 types of cache provided:
+2 types of caches are provided:

 - Built-in cache
 - Redis